-This report consists of the initial scientific advances of our natural language tasks under work package, WP2, in the SELMA project.
+This report is an incremental version of the previously delivered document describing the scientific advances of our natural language tasks under work package two (WP2), in the SELMA project.
 WP2 is aimed to enable the SELMA system to learn automatically from a large-volume live multilingual stream of data.
-Moreover, transfer learning solutions are also applied to improve resource-scarce languages/tasks with knowledge from resource-rich languages/tasks (e.g., English).
-In this regard, we defined the following main sub-tasks to achieve WP2 targets: story segmentation, entity linking, named entity recognition, news classification, clustering, and summarization.
+This document is structurally identical to the previous version, with incremental changes wherever applicable.
+As such, we report the advancements of our work on each of the sub-tasks required to achieve WP2 targets: story segmentation, entity linking, named entity recognition, news classification, clustering, and summarization.
 The first two chapters will introduce the general framework and overview of the WP2, particularly introducing each sub-task separately.
 In the following chapters, we define our methodologies for each task in Section 3 and present our experimental results in Section 4.
-The last section will conclude this report emphasizing the future studies and user feedback ideas as well.
+The last section will conclude this report by emphasizing future studies and user feedback ideas as well.